johnbintz/guard-jasmine-headless-webkit/README.md

       watch(%r{^app/assets/javascripts/(.*)\..*}) { |m| newest_js_file("spec/javascripts/#{m[1]}") }
     end

+`gem install guard-jasmine-headless-webkit` and then `guard init jasmine-headless-webkit` in your project directory to get started.

 ## `guard` options

 * `:all_on_start => false` to not run everything, just like `guard-rspec`